 Topsail Spring Surf & Pier Fishing Challenge

-This is one of our newer spring events, and it offers both a Surf and a Pier Division.
-This event incorporates all three Topsail piers and all of Topsail Island: North Topsail Beach, Surf City, and Topsail Beach.
+This event offers both a Surf and a Pier Division and incorporates all three Topsail piers and all of Topsail Island: North Topsail Beach, Surf City, and Topsail Beach.

 Hatteras Island Surf Fishing Challenge

-This is our newest surf fishing event and incorporates the entire beach strand of Hatteras Island featuring weigh-in locations at Rodanthe, Avon, Buxton, Frisco, and Hatteras Village.
+This event incorporates the entire beach strand of Hatteras Island, featuring weigh-in locations at Rodanthe, Avon, Buxton, Frisco, and Hatteras Village.

 Pleasure Island Surf Fishing Challenge

-We’ve been hosting this event for ten years, and for the last three years this popular surf fishing event has attracted just under 500 anglers to Carolina Beach, Kure Beach, and Fort Fisher.
+We’ve been hosting this event for over ten years, and for the last three years this popular surf fishing event has attracted anywhere from 500-600 anglers to Carolina Beach, Kure Beach, and Fort Fisher.
 The surf fishing community is large and loyal, and this event can put you directly in front of this large and growing crowd.